Ladvien/ladvien.github.io/_posts/robots/2014-02-22-robot-metallurgy-PWM.md

 This should set the PC0 pin to 0v.

 It's really that simple...well, unless you want to mess with the type of PWM you are creating.
-Ugh.</span>
+Ugh.

 **5. ATtiny1634 analogWrite.h**